isabella232/limitless-flows-blueprint/blueprint/index.md

 ## Connecting to Limitless GigCX SmartCrowd

 Without connectivity to Limitless GigCX SmartCrowd, you cannot bring Experts into the conversation.
 The expert crowd uses the SmartCrowd platform to receive conversations and respond to them.
-The expert can do this via Web or Mobile App, and they receive rewards on a per task basis.
+The expert can do this process via Web or Mobile App, and they receive rewards on a per task basis.
 Limitless GigCX operates a fully managed service for the expert crowd, so a Limitless GigCX client is required to connect to the platform and route tasks.
 This blueprint shows you how to achieve that for Genesys Cloud.

 Steps to connectivity:

-1. Contact Limitless GigCX and our friendly team to request a demo: [https://www.limitlesstech.com/request-a-demo/](https://www.limitlesstech.com/request-a-demo/ "Goes to the See Limitless GigCX in action page").
+1. To request a demo, contact Limitless GigCX and our friendly team : [https://www.limitlesstech.com/request-a-demo/](https://www.limitlesstech.com/request-a-demo/ "Goes to the See Limitless GigCX in action page").

-1. The Limitless GigCX team will provide the following:
+1. The Limitless GigCX team provides the following:
    1. Your API Key (x-api-key)
    1. The Group Name for your implementation
    1. User Credentials so you can play the role of an expert in your Group on the SmartCrowd platform